Documentation: Map of Science

 Does it contain sensitive information, such as personally identifiable information?

-No, other than the names of some prominent researchers (all taken from public documents).
+No, other than the names of researchers and organizations (all taken from public documents).

 What are the terms of use?